nasa/fprime/Drv/Ip/docs/sdd.md

 will only close the client connection and does not affect the server from listening for clients, however; it does free up the server to accept a new client.

-`Drv::TcpServerSocket::shutdown` will close the TCP server from receiving any new clients and effective releases all resources allocated to the server. `Drv::TcpServerSocket::shutdown` implies `Drv::TcpServerSocket::close` and client connections will be stopped.
+`Drv::TcpServerSocket::shutdown` will close the TCP server from receiving any new clients and effectively releases all resources allocated to the server. `Drv::TcpServerSocket::shutdown` implies `Drv::TcpServerSocket::close` and client connections will be stopped.